ytisf/theZoo/README.md

 	https://github.com/ytisf/theZoo

 Stuff which are in the making:
-Stuff which are in the making:
 - [X] Fix EULA for proper disclaimer.
 - [X] More precise searching and indexing including platform and more.
 - [ ] We have about 400 more malwares to map and add
-- [ ] Git update of platform and new malware.
+- [X] Git update of platform and new malware.
-- [X] Separate DB version from application version.
-- [ ] Fix display of search.
+- [X] Fix display of search.
 - [X] Enable support for platform and architecture in indexing.

 If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.